Thomas-Alexandre Dumas: Names

 Dumas used several names in his life: Thomas-Alexandre Davy de la Pailleterie, Thomas Rethoré (or Retoré), Alexandre Dumas, Alex Dumas, and Thomas-Alexandre Dumas-Davy de la Pailleterie.
 "Davy de la Pailleterie" is his father's family name.
-He used the name "Retoré" (sometimes spelled Rethoré) during and for some years after the period in which his father sold him and then re-purchased him (1775–1776).
-According to biographer Tom Reiss, the name Retoré was "picked up from a neighbor in Jérémie (where the name can be found on official records of the period)".
+He used the name "Retoré" (sometimes spelt Rethoré) during and for some years after the period in which his father sold him and then re-purchased him (1775–1776).
+According to biographer Tom Reiss, the name Retoré was "picked up from a neighbour in Jérémie (where the name can be found on official records of the period)".
 "Dumas" is from his mother.
 The first record of him as "Alexandre Dumas" is in the registry book of the Queen's Dragoons (joined 2 June 1786).
 (It was known in his platoon that this was "not his real name".)
 He used the simple form "Alex Dumas" starting in 1794.
 General Dumas used the full name "Thomas-Alexandre Dumas-Davy de la Pailleterie" on his son's birth certificate.